Image: Shutterstock

 30. Asher

-The ever popular name Asher, meaning ‘fortunate’, has climbed more than a hundred places in the last few years.
+The ever-popular Hebrew name Asher, meaning ‘happy or blessed,’ has climbed more than a hundred places in the last few years.
 The name dates back to 1880 when the government began keeping track of the names.
-The moniker was used sporadically until the 1990s and disappeared soon after.
-It returned in 1992 and continues to rule the charts.
+It was used sporadically until the 1980s and disappeared soon after.
+It returned in 1992 and continues to rule the charts, even reaching the top 30 names in the 21st century (2).

 31. Behrooz

-Behrooz is a completely out of the box Persian name, meaning ‘good fortune’.
+Behrooz is a completely out of the box Persian name, meaning ‘fortunate or prosperous day.’
 With such a pleasant and positive meaning, your child is sure to have a hearty fortune.
-The only catch is that this name hasn’t been around for quite a long time now.
-So we have to wait and watch if its usage improves over time.
+The name is pronounced as behh-ROOZ.

 32. Bonaventure

-This Latin name, meaning ‘good fortune’ is diminishing in popularity but still, holds strong in some English speaking countries.
-Bonaventure has a lovely, four syllable resonance, which is both friendly and bright.
+This French name, meaning ‘good fortune’ comes from the Latin and Spanish version, Bonaventura.
+Bonaventure has a lovely, four-syllable resonance, which is both friendly and bright.
 It also has a positive and strong quality, which makes it more macho sounding.
 Its popular bearer is Bonaventure Kalou, the Ivorian footballer.
 For the nickname, you can pick good ol’ Bonnie.

 33. Boniface